mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 ~~~~~~~~~~~~~~

 A Connection (when linked) refers to the ``Connection`` type defined
 in this specification.
-It does not refer to an actual TCP/IP
+It does not refer to an actual TCP connection
-connection to an Endpoint.
-A ``Connection`` will attempt to create and
+to an Endpoint.
+A ``Connection`` will attempt to create and wrap such
-wrap such a connection over the course of its existence, but it is not
+a TCP connection over the course of its existence, but it is not
 equivalent to one nor does it wrap an active one at all times.

 For the purposes of testing, a mocked ``Connection`` type could be used
-with the pool that never actually creates a TCP/IP connection or
+with the pool that never actually creates a TCP connection or
 performs any I/O.

 Endpoint